astrohart/MFR/MFR.FileSystem.Helpers.Tests/README.md

 ##### Summary

-Asserts that the [ToTempFile](#M-MFR-FileSystem-Helpers-FileHelpers-ToTempFile 'MFR.FileSystem.Helpers.FileHelpers.ToTempFile') method dumps text to a temporary file.
+Asserts that the [DumpTextToTempFile](#M-MFR-FileSystem-Helpers-FileHelpers-DumpTextToTempFile 'MFR.FileSystem.Helpers.FileHelpers.DumpTextToTempFile') method dumps text to a temporary file.

 ##### Parameters